arcus/education_modules/git_history_of_project/git_history_of_project.md

 ## Seeing prior commits

 Keeping track of all versions and being able to see and compare them is the entire point of using version control on a project you are working on alone.
-It is also a huge part of working on a project with others, if you are collaborating in the future.
+It is also a huge part of working on a project with others, whether you are collaborating currently or hope to share your work in the future.

 Each time you `commit` to Git, you are marking the current state of your project as a checkpoint that you can return to.
 The records of these changes are referred to as [commits](https://swcarpentry.github.io/git-novice/reference.html#commit)